 Quickly identify patterns, trends and relationships in structured and unstructured data.

-With no software to install and simplified, user-based licensing, SAS Machine Learning on Analytics Cloud gives you fast, easy access to a broad set of modern statistical, machine learning, deep learning and text analytics algorithms.
+With no software to install and simplified, user-based licensing, SAS Machine Learning gives you fast, easy access to a broad set of modern statistical, machine learning, deep learning and text analytics algorithms.
 This includes neural networks, clustering, different flavors of regression, forest, gradient boosting models, support vector machines, natural language processing, topic detection and others.
 Having access to these leading-edge algorithms drives innovation and enables you to uncover new patterns, trends and relationships between data attributes in structured and unstructured data.

 Spend less time number crunching, more time generating meaningful insights.

 Use autotuning capabilities to automatically find the best set of machine learning hyperparameters or properties based on your modeling objective.
 And take advantage of built-in optimization solvers to build optimal models in the shortest amount of time.
-The automated capabilities of SAS Machine Learning on Analytics Cloud empower you to spend more time gleaning meaningful insights from your data by letting SAS crunch the numbers for you.
+The automated capabilities of SAS Machine Learning empower you to spend more time gleaning meaningful insights from your data by letting SAS crunch the numbers for you.

 Take advantage of a powerful, collaborative coding environment for both SAS® and Python programmers.